Lokad/Terab/prototype/docs/sozu-table.md

-# Sozu table, an I/O optimized data structure for the UTXO dataset of Bitcoin
+# The Sozu table, a blockchain-centric data structure for the UTXO dataset of Bitcoin

-> By Joannes Vermorel, Lokad, 2018-03-19
+> By Joannes Vermorel, Lokad, March 2018 (minor revision August 2018)

 _In the present document, Bitcoin refers to Bitcoin Cash._

-**Abstract:** In order to become a viable currency, Bitcoin has the ambition to scale on-chain to a large extent.
+**Abstract:** Bitcoin has the ambition to scale on-chain up to millions of transactions per second.
 Scaling the blockchain entails varied challenges.
 We present the Sozu table, a high-density I/O optimized data structure intended for the UTXO dataset (unspent transaction outputs).
+Unlike a traditional key-value store, the Sozu table levarages the Lindy effect, as UTXO entries have a temporal dimension.
 The Sozu table is a layered hashtable designed to max-out a mix of data storage technologies.
 The I/O strategy of the Sozu table is aligned with the underlying hardware design.

 ![Shishi-odoshi or Sōzu](shishi-odoshi.png)